W3W-EdU/docker-splunk/README.md

 After the container starts up, you can access Splunk Web at <http://localhost:8000> with `admin:<password>`.

+The license you are accepting is the Splunk General Terms, available [here](https://www.splunk.com/en_us/legal/splunk-general-terms.html).
+Unless you have jointly executed with Splunk a negotiated version of these General Terms that explicitly supersedes this agreement, by accessing or using Splunk software, you are agreeing to the Splunk General Terms.
+Please read and make sure you agree to the Splunk General Terms before you access or use this software.
+Only once you've done so should you include the `accept-license` flag to indicate your acceptance of the Splunk General Terms available here and launch this software.

 To view the logs from the container created above, run:
 ```bash
 $ docker logs -f so1